Sean Murphy

 When his fingers need a break from typing, Sean plays guitar and listens to jazz.
 He was probably a frog in a former life judging by his fascination for them in this one.
 He also loves snakes and lizards and is an ace at catching snakes and moving them out of the road so they can slither somewhere safer.
 It's an invaluable skill in New Mexico, and one he learned during his childhood in Miami.

-In One Bird, One Stone, I give a full list of suggested reading, including individuals’ personal accounts of their own Zen training, books by contemporary teachers, and works on koan study, Zen and creativity and Zen travel.
-Here are some of the books that have been particularly important to me in my own practice.
+In One Bird, One Stone, Sean gives a full list of suggested reading, including individuals’ personal accounts of their own Zen training, books by contemporary teachers, and works on koan study, Zen and creativity and Zen travel.
+Here are some of the books that have been particularly important to him in his practice.

 The Eight Gates of Zen – John Daido Loori